 WIC is a nutrition program for women who are pregnant, breastfeeding, or who have recently been pregnant.
 WIC offers:

-For more local resources visit the Counseling & Support Groups page in the Healthy Start Family Resource Directory. (link to resource directory)
+For more local resources visit the Counseling & Support Groups page in the Healthy Start Family Resource Directory.
+(See Resources Page)

 Safe Sleep For Baby